 How about you?
 Have you already attended or do you plan to attend a homeschool convention?
 What questions do you have about Tapestry of Grace?

-~Homeschooling for over a dozen years now, Tricia faces a daily dose of chaos with five children from preschool to high school.
+~Homeschooling for fifteen years now, Tricia faces a daily dose of chaos with five children.
 She loves curricula that meets the needs of multiple ages.
 She is author of art curriculum for all ages and a series of cookbooks at Hodgepodge.
-She and her husband, Steve (who writes app and technology reviews), are co-owners of Curriculum Choice.
+She and her husband, Steve (who writes app and technology reviews), are owners of Curriculum Choice.